ralfoide/wyze-web-interface/README.md

 _The Wyze API is not official_.
 It can change at any moment, for example due to Wyze servers updates or hardware/firmware updates.

+As indicated above, this web client is merely a _demonstration_, a _proof of concept_.
+As such, it does not try to be feature complete and does not attempt to replicate all the functionality of the mobile Wyze application.
+My minimal requirements were to grab the device list and the recent video alarms, to be played in the browser.
+This web client does just that, and no more.
+The source is minimal and does not rely on any specific framework, to make it easier to be reused.

 The following features are not supported nor implemented:

 * Account management: user registration, change name, change password.